rchikhi/benchmphf/README.md

 Example output
 --------------

+    $ ./benchmphf 100000000
+    Constructing a MPHF with n=100000000 elements
+    initial data allocation    memory [current, maximum (maxRSS)]: [ 765,  765] MB

+    Construction with 'emphf' library..
+    [...]
+    benchmphf: [vanilla emphf scan] constructed perfect hash for 100000000 keys in 1765.302888s after emphf construction    memory [current, maximum (maxRSS)]: [ 810, 3018] MB Very rough estimation of memory used by the MPHF constructed by emphf : 45 MB (3.77487 bits per elt)

+    Construction with 'phf' library..
+    benchmphf: [phf] found perfect hash for 100000000 keys in 232.410405s after phf construction    memory [current, maximum (maxRSS)]: [ 938, 3515] MB Very rough estimation of memory used by the MPHF constructed by phf : 128 MB (10.7374 bits per elt)

+What's interesting here is the time (1765 seconds) and peak memory (3018 MB) taken for constructing the MPHF using emphf, and similarly for phf.
+Note that peak memory include the data size (here, 765 MB).
+Hence construction space for emphf is around 3018-765=2253 MB.
+The estimation of memory taken by the final MPHF (45 MB for emphf) is inaccurate, see below.

 Notes
 -----

-- The program also provides an estimation of the space used by the structure itself, via measuring the process memory usage, so it will be extremely inaccurate for small values of n  (less than tens of millions).
-Do not use this value in your experiments.
+- The program also provides an estimation of the space used by the structure itself, via measuring deltas in process memory usage, so it will be extremely inaccurate for small values of n  (less than tens of millions).
+Do not report this value in any serious experiment; rather, you should carefully estimate the size of the objects that represent the MPHF created by each library.

 - The code contains many #ifdef's, because it can also be used in conjunction with the GATB-core library.